Kemptville, Ont. school to open Thursday after 6 closures in October due to threats

 -

-WATCH LIVE Sask.
-Party, NDP leaders debate top issues heading into the 2024 election

-Saskatchewan Party Leader Scott Moe and NDP Leader Carla Beck will debate top issues heading into the 2024 election.
+Following the debate between Saskatchewan Party Leader Scott Moe and NDP Leader Carla Beck, two local experts gave their insights on the event.

 -